 - 1. Seal the office, desk and residence of the deceased as promptly as possible. - 2.
 Request the sealing of the office to the Chief Security Officer and keep an inventory of the personal effects.
-The DOA/CAO or the designated representative shall send a memorandum to the Chief Security Officer requesting it. - 3.
+The DMS/CMS or the designated representative shall send a memorandum to the Chief Security Officer requesting it. - 3.
 Who has to be present in this process? - a.
-Personnel of the Security and Safety Service - b.
-A member of the Staff Counsellor's office, if available - c.
-A designated official of the DOA/CAO, or in his or her absence the designated official (for example, Chief Civilian Personnel Officer or Administrative Officer). - 4.
+Personnel of the Security and Safety Service. - b.
+A member of the Staff Counsellor's office, if available. - c.
+A Designated Official of the DMS/CMS, or in his or her absence the Designated Official (for example, Chief Civilian Personnel Officer or Administrative Officer). - d.
+The Contingent Commander of Police, if UNPOL death. - 4.
 Coordinate with DSS.
-If appropriate, the mission shall coordinate this action with DSS, which may direct that certain contents remain secured until the end of its investigation. - 5.
+The mission shall coordinate this action with DSS, which may direct that certain contents remain secured until the end of its investigation. - 5.
 Classify the contents of the office and desk of the deceased.
 The contents of the office of the deceased shall be divided into three lots: - a.
-Items going to the family of the deceased - b.
-Items belonging to the United Nations - c.
+Items going to the family of the deceased. - b.
+Items belonging to the United Nations. - c.
 Items to be disposed of.
 Discretion should be used in deciding what should be kept when sorting through the personal effects of the deceased. - 6.
-Do the same for the residence of the deceased if the deceased had resided in accommodation provided by the United Nations. - 7.
-Keep an inventory of the items removed (of each separate lot) - 8.
-Sealing and storing the properties of the deceased in a secure location under the care of the DOA/CAO until any investigation is complete and their removal becomes possible.
-The office of the DOA/CAO shall then provide a "material package receipt" to the parties who will remove the boxes from the field mission.
+Do the same for the residence of the deceased if the deceased had resided in accommodation provided by the United Nations.

-- 9. Secure the different inventories.
+- 7. Keep an inventory of the items removed (of each separate lot). - 8.
+Sealing and storing the properties of the deceased in a secure location under the care of the DMS/CMS until any investigation is complete and their removal becomes possible.
+The office of the DMS/CMS shall then provide a "material package receipt" to the parties who will remove the boxes from the field mission. - 9.
+Secure the different inventories.
 The Chief of Security at the mission shall document all personal items removed, obtain the signatures on the inventory of the personnel present upon its completion, and file the inventory with the security section. - 10.
 Forward a copy of the inventory to DFS/FPD. - 11.
 Legal regulation of personal property found on UN premises.
 Personal property forms part of the estate of the deceased and is subject to the laws governing wills, succession and administration of estates.
-When valuable items are involved, the presumed heir or heirs should execute a receipt and release, hold harmless and indemnification agreement before a notary public and the document should be given to the DOA/CAO (or DFS/FPD) in exchange for the property.
+When valuable items are involved, the presumed heir or heirs should execute a receipt and release, hold harmless and indemnification agreement before a notary public and the document should be given to the DMS/CMS (or DFS/FPD) in exchange for the property.